Germanet-sfs/germanetpy/README.md

     germanet_object = germanet.Germanet(path_to_the_GermaNet_XML_files)

-This repository also provides a Tutorial germanetpy_tutorial.ipynb that shows how to use the API to query GermaNet.
+This repository also provides a Tutorial [https://github.com/Blubberli/germanetpy/blob/master/germanetpy_tutorial.ipynb] that shows how to use the API to query GermaNet.